PODCAST: AI for the Digital Enterprise

 Jit: Thanks, Aruna – pleasure talking to you.

 Aruna: All right.
 Let’s get right to it.
-So the AI for enterprise narrative has been gaining a lot of steam lately.
+So the AI for enterprises narrative has been gaining a lot of steam lately.
 What’s really your take on it?

 Today, interestingly, the transformation agenda-driven in two ways if I might look into it in some more details.
-See sometimes functions are getting transformed like supply chain in marketing sales, but also the other phenomenon which is becoming real in this digital world as they’re adopting digital initiatives is that some of these initiatives are pan enterprise.
-They’re breaking the boundaries all for traditional functions.
+We see sometimes that functions are getting transformed like supply chain in marketing sales, but also the other phenomenon which is becoming real in this digital world as they’re adopting digital initiatives is that some of these initiatives are pan enterprise.
+They’re breaking the boundaries of traditional functions.
 For example, a consumer packaged goods company today has to sell online.
 In that scenario, they have to really rethink how they’ve been doing sales, pricing, assortment planning.
 And it’s very different from what they’ve done in the brick and mortar world.

 Aruna: So, all of this sounds very real.
 But there does seem to be quite a bit of skepticism about the ROI from AI investments.
 Do you think that’s justified?